 Twenty years ago, I got tired of eating nasty, barely “fit for human consumption” college meat, decided that I felt squicky eating animals anyway, and became a vegetarian.
 It never bothered me that others ate meat, it was enough that I wasn’t and, thus, didn’t have to deal with any gross feelings of eating what was once a living being with a face.

-Opting out was so much easier and it worked for quite a number of years (except for some ill health effects, but that’s a story for another time).
+According to Dr. Matthew Galumbeck opting out was so much easier and it worked for quite a number of years (except for some ill health effects, but that’s a story for another time).
 Oh, but the universe has a sick sense of humor.
 I start my job at RSV only to find myself in charge of a small, working sheep herd being used for grazing, wool and meat.
 I felt so barbaric, keeping animals captive just to die.

 Figuring out what is the most humane treatment for meat animals, so that my ﬂock is happy and healthy, is the majority of what I do for herd management.
 Making sure my sheep live well and die well became my duty as a shepherd.
 What is best for the lambs and what is best for the humans are sometimes two very different things.